IS GOING TO COURT THE ONLY OPTION?

 No!
 Court is not the only option for resolving conflicts.
 Through the ministry of Christian conciliation, specially trained members of the Christian Legal Society provide biblical, professional, legally binding Alternative Dispute Resolution (ADR) services.
 All manner of disputes are resolved through Christian conciliation: business, sexual misconduct, contract, family, employment, church, and wrongful death, to name just a few.
 This rigorous, conciliatory process has been court-tested and widely approved by Christians and non-Christians alike.

-- Introduction/FAQ's for Christian Conciliation (from the Guidelines for Christian Conciliation)
+- Introduction/FAQ's for Christian Conciliation from the Rules and Procedures for Christian Conciliation

 HOW CAN I USE MY LEGAL EXPERTISE TO BRING PEOPLE TOGETHER INSTEAD OF PROMOTING DISUNITY?